Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: -adic -functions p-adic L-functions

 In this section, for a given geometrically irreducible component of $\mr{Spec}\left(\mb{T}^{0,N}_{\Pord}\otimes F\right)$, we construct the $(d+1)$-variable $p$-adic standard $L$-function and its $d$-variable improvement as called in \cite{SSS} (missing the cyclotomic variable).
 The construction uses the doubling method formula as the integral representation for the standard $L$-function.
 The $d$-variable improvement will be used to employ the Greenberg--Stevens method to prove Theorem \ref{thm:mainzero} on the derivatives of cyclotomic $p$-adic $L$-functions at the so-called semi-stable trivial zeros.
 The Hida theory for non-cuspidal Siegel modular forms developed in the previous section will be used for the construction of the $d$-variable improved $p$-adic $L$-function.

 Before starting the construction, we briefly mention several works on constructing $p$-adic $L$-functions using the doubling method.
 It is B\"{o}cherer and Schmidt \cite{BS} who first carried out such a construction in the special case where $\pi$ is fixed and is $\GL(n)$-ordinary with $\pi_\infty$ isomorphic to a scalar weight holomorphic discrete series.
 Later, the case where $\pi$ varies in a cuspidal Hida family which is ordinary for the Borel subgroup is treated in \cite{LiuSLF} for symplectic groups and in \cite{EisWan,EHLS} for unitary groups.
 Here we look at the more general case of $P$-ordinary Hida families for a general parabolic $P$.
 Moreover, we also construct its improvement as an important input for applying the Greenberg--Stevens method.
+We also compute the archimdean zeta integrals by using \cite{LiuAZI} and the archimedean functional equations.
+For groups of general rank, other than the doubling method, there are works on the construction of $p$-adic $L$-functions for $\GL(n)\times\GL(n-1)$ \cite{Januszewski1,Januszewski2} and for $\GL(2n)$ \cite{DJR}, but in their paper, the local zeta integrals at $p$ and $\infty$ have not been fully computed to verify completely the conjectured interpolation properties of the constructed $p$-adic $L$-functions.